Nooruddeen Durkee

-Abdullah Nooruddeen Durkee was a Muslim scholar, thinker, author, translator and the Khalifah (successor) for North America of the Shadhdhuli School for Tranquility of Being and the Illumination of Hearts, Green Mountain Branch.
+Abdullah Nooruddeen Durkee (born Stephen Durkee) was a Muslim scholar, thinker, author, translator, and the Khalifah (successor) for North America of the Shadhdhuli School for Tranquility of Being and the Illumination of Hearts, Green Mountain Branch.
 Nooruddeen Durkee became a Muslim in his early thirties in Al-Quds, Jerusalem.
 He was one of the co-founders of Lama Foundation and founder of Dar al-Islam Foundation.